-The CWG sought guidance from international and national organisations and consulted with the Scottish Environmental Protection Agency, National Resources Wales and the English Environment Agency.
-Communication methods employed in America, Canada, Iceland, Sweden and France were also examined.
+The CWG sought guidance from international and national organisations and consulted with the Scottish Environmental Protection Agency, National Resources Wales, and the English Environment Agency.
+Communication methods employed in America, Canada, Iceland, Sweden, and France were also examined.

-Previous research in communicating flood risk was examined, in particular the CRUE Final Report UR Flood Technical Report August 2011.
+Previous research in communicating flood risk was examined, in particular the CRUE Final Report, URFlood – Understanding uncertainty and risk in communicating about floods (August 2011).
 The Major Emergency Management protocol, guidance and framework documents were also used to inform this Strategy.
-A number of the guidelines proposed in the CRUE report are employed in this Strategy principally:
+Several of the guidelines proposed in the CRUE report are employed in this Strategy principally:

-Use multiple channels of communication (to reach different people in different situations)
+Use multiple channels of communication (to reach different people in different situations).

-Continue to develop and raise awareness of current information sources i.e. repeat campaigns
+Continue to develop and raise awareness of current information sources i.e., repeat campaigns.

-Develop understandable statements on risk
+Develop understandable statements on risk.

 The CRUE Report guidelines and a link to the final report is given in Appendix 1.